Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Very tired today, but starting to get data into the topics.

+## Day 44: August 21, 2019

+**Today's Progress**: Worked on Learn application.

+**Thoughts**: Got data into topics, started working on search functionality.

+## Day 45: August 22, 2019

+**Today's Progress**: Worked on Learn application and freeCodeCamp.

+**Thoughts**: Struggling through this project.
+Hoping to find some inspiration soon, but am having a hard time figuring out how to work the search functionality.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.